Privacy Policy

 - Correct — edit any value inline

-- Delete — delete individual records, individual profiles, or all data (Settings → Data → Clear all data)
+- Delete — delete individual records, individual profiles, all local data (Settings → Data → Clear all data), stop active profile-share links from the creating device, and disconnect integrations

 - Export / portability — Settings → Data → Export produces a portable JSON file

-- Restrict processing — disable the AI context toggle, disconnect any wearable, turn off sync
+- Restrict processing — disable the AI context toggle, disconnect any wearable, turn off sync, stop sharing, or avoid cloud providers

-For personal data the maintainer controls (for example, if you email a support request), you can write to privacy@getbased.health.
+For personal data the maintainer controls (for example, if you email a support request, submit a vulnerability report, or contact through GitHub), you can write to privacy@getbased.health.

 getbased is not designed for children under 15.
 This matches the minimum age for consent to information-society services under Czech law (the governing law of the Terms).
 If you live in an EU Member State with a higher minimum age (16 in several countries under GDPR Article 8), that higher age applies to you.
 Please do not enter a child's medical data without appropriate guardianship and consent.